Gigi-theandreae/Gigi-theandreae/README.md

 <div>
 <h3>About Me:</h3>

-- 🔭  I’m currently working on a redesign of a restaurant website
+- 🔭  I’m currently working on networking app for 100Devs
 - 🌱 I’m currently learning **User Authentication with Passport**
 - 📫 How to reach me: [gizem.andreae@gmail.com](mailto:gizem.andreae@gmail.com)
 - ⚡ What else: